dtapia52910/CapstoneProject.DaniTapia/capstone-project/README.md

 ## Deployment

-The project is deployed using Netlify, offering users seamless access to the live application [here](#).
+The project is deployed using Netlify, offering users seamless access to the live application [https://65fc32050168fc0e94a1a8ec--aquamarine-cannoli-a261da.netlify.app/](#).

 ## Additional Insights